sf-kiwi-cpat/slack-responding-bot/README.md

 ### Adding a new Channel

 To add a new channel, you will first need to add responses to the Salesforce Org.
-The easiest way is to enter them into [this Spreadsheet][3] - you can then let Craig Paterson know and he can load them into the appropriate org.
+Please review [this video][3] which will give you instructions on how to start using the Selling Assistant.
+It will point you to [this Spreadsheet][4] - you can then let Craig Paterson know and he can give you access to the org.

 Once they are in there, you can add the bot to your channel through Slack, and it should start responding to any questions posted.